tyntec/api-collection/conversations/v2/README.md

 #### New resources

-In order to enable the group management capabilities and be extensible in the future the CHAT API  is extended with a new path pattern
+In order to enable the group management capabilities and be extensible in the future the Conversations  is extended with a new path pattern

     channels/<channel name>